 There is a variety of OHS risk assessments that can be conducted, including, but not limited to:

 Baseline Risk Assessments

-The baseline risk assessment must be performed to obtain a benchmark pertaining to the types and the size of potential hazards that may impact the entire organisation.
+The baseline assessment must be performed to obtain a benchmark pertaining to the types and the size of potential hazards that may impact the entire organisation.
 In addition, they must identify the major and significant risks followed by the prioritisation of risks and the evaluation of the effectiveness of current systems for risk control.

-Baseline risk assessments focus on a broad overview to determine the risk profile which must be used in subsequent risk assessments.
+Baseline assessments focus on a broad overview to determine the risk profile which must be used in subsequent risk assessments.

-Examples of baseline risk assessments include:
+Examples of baseline assessments include:

 - Hygiene and health surveys on noise, illumination, ventilation, and several others.

 - An environmental impact and aspect registers.